Applications are due April 24th, 2023 11:59 PM Eastern Time

-Are you an undergraduate student outside the United States interested in a part-time internship in seismology or geodesy with a U.S. based mentor during Summer 2022?
+Are you an undergraduate student living outside the United States interested in a part-time internship in seismology or geodesy with an EarthScope institution-based research mentor during Summer 2023?

-We are particularly interested in supporting students who have limited research or internship opportunities in seismology and/or geodesy in their home countries, and/or who would not otherwise have the opportunity to carry out an independent research project under the supervision and mentorship of a scientist from the IRIS or UNAVCO science communities.
+We are particularly interested in supporting students who have limited research or internship opportunities in seismology or geodesy in their home countries, and/or who would not otherwise have the opportunity to carry out an independent research project with a scientist from the geoscience community represented by EarthScope.

 Students who apply must be available and willing to commit 15 hours per week to the internship during the 2023 northern hemisphere summer (29 May - 18 August).
 To apply for this program, please click the Student Application tab at the top of this page.
 If accepted, students must also register for the SSBW.
 The application deadline is April 24, 2023.
 If you have questions, please reach out to firstname.lastname@example.org.

 Disclaimer: Selected internship participants will need to complete a United States Internal Revenue Service W8 (https://www.irs.gov/pub/irs-pdf/fw8ben.pdf) form.
 Assistance can be provided by EarthScope for students who are selected.
 Students from countries that do not have a tax treaty (https://www.irs.gov/pub/irs-utl/Tax_Treaty_Table%203.pdf) with the U.S. may be subject to withholding and need to file taxes to recover these funds.

 Please complete this google form to submit your application.